-The HYG database (v3.0) is a compilation of interesting (to me, anyway) stellar data from a variety of catalogs.
-It is useful for background information on all sorts of data: star names, positions, brightnesses, distances, and spectrum information.
-It also powers the charts elsewhere on this site.
+The HYG database (v3.7) and Augmented Tycho-HYG (v2.4) catalogs are compilations of interesting (to me, anyway) stellar data from a variety of catalogs.
+They are useful for background information on all sorts of data: star names, positions, brightnesses, distances, and spectrum information.
+A version of the HYG catalog also powers the charts elsewhere on this site.

 Choose the version of the database that best serves your needs:

 This is the entire AT-HYG catalog.
 All Tycho-2 stars with a valid magnitude are included, along with data from Gaia DR3 for distances, proper motions, and radial velocities for most stars.
 Data from HYG is used when available and relevant (such as proper names, Bayer + Flamsteed IDs, and the catalog IDs for stars used to create the HYG catalog.)

 The full catalog is quite large (2.5M stars).
 For smaller applications, several subsets of the full catalog are available.
 One of these, the HYGLike subset, has the same schema as the original HYG database, but updates many of the HYG stars with Gaia DR3 or DR2 data (whatever was found during the build of AT-HYG).
 It is intended to be a drop-in or near-drop-in replacement for HYG for many applications.
 The other two subsets are field-for-field identical with the full AT-HYG catalog; there are just fewer stars than in the full catalog.

 The original HIPPARCOS, Yale BSC, and Gliese combination.

 The HYG database is a subset of the data in three major catalogs:

 Each of these catalogs contains information useful to amateur astronomers: